fkinos/ffkkinos.com/content/projects/formatting_tables.md

 +++
 date = "2024-05-18T00:00:00-03:00"
-title = "Formatting Tables in Common Lisp"
+title = "formatting tables in common lisp"
 +++

-## Motivation
+## motivation

-I've created a small library to format data in a tabular form, I wanted something like this for a quite some time while working on a data-heavy project.
+i've created a small library to format data in a tabular form, i wanted something like this for a quite some time while working on a data-heavy project.

-## How To Use It
+## how to use it

-Seisei (the library name) is super small, it only export a single function called `format-table`.
+seisei (the library name) is super small, it only export a single function called `format-table`.

-It expects the output stream, and the data.
+it expects the output stream, and the data.

 ```
 * (seisei:format-table t